bottenderjs/bottenderjs.github.io/content/docs/APIReference-Event.md

 # Event

-A Bottender Event can help you determine what kind of message is sent from user.
+A Bottender Event helps you determine what kind of message is sent from user.

 ## Usage